-The quickest way to the March Cataract Falls trailhead and the visitor’s center is via route 7 in Lanesborough, MA.
+The quickest way to the March Cataract Falls trailhead and the Mount Greylock visitor’s center is via Route 7 in Lanesborough, MA.
 Follow the brown Mt.
 Greylock signs to the visitor’s center.

-- Mt.
-Greylock is part of the Taconic Mountain Range geographically, but locals and visitors more often associate it with the Berkshire Hills.
+Mount Greylock is part of the Taconic Mountain Range geographically, but locals and visitors more often associate it with the Berkshire Hills.
 It’s the tallest mountain in Massachusetts at 3,491 feet (1,064 m).

-The Berkshires are a fabulous destination for outdoor families, or anyone who wants to explore the wild side of New England.
+The Berkshire Mountains make a fabulous destination for outdoor families or anyone who wants to explore the wild side of New England.
 I’m so glad I finally got a chance to visit March Cataract Falls, and I can’t wait to explore more of Mount Greylock.

 Have any of you ever been to Mount Greylock State Reservation?
 Drop your favorite trail suggestions in the comments below!